How to Find the Best Life Insurance for Seniors and Keep Survivors Out of Debt

 Many carriers will offer term plans as long as 20 years in your 60’s.
 There is one carrier who will even provide a 20-year term until age 65.

 If you opt for term coverage in your 60’s, you will want to make sure you have a conversion option on your term policy.
 Like we said above this is an essential feature on policy because it gives you the ability to convert your term to a permanent plan without having to prove insurability.

 Seniors over 70 may also be able to obtain affordable term life insurance protection, depending on their health at the time of application.
 Most insurance carriers will offer 15-year term life coverage up to age 70, and a few will also offer 15-year term life insurance for seniors up to but not over age 75.

 Depending on the need for coverage, term insurance for a senior may or may not be the best option.
 For example, with people living longer lives today, even if someone purchases a 15-year term policy at age 70 or 75, there is the risk of outliving the coverage.

 So, if the goal of the coverage is to pay for funeral and other final expenses, a permanent life insurance policy may be the better choice – even though the term coverage may be more affordable in terms of the premium.
-In this case, being able to shop and compare policies and premium prices from multiple insurance carriers can be beneficial.
+In this case, being able to shop and compare the average cost from multiple insurance carriers can be beneficial.